amm0116/cs631-web_project-fall2023/Queries/CreateTable/_TOBEFIXED.md

 * PATIENT
 * PATIENT_SUGAR

-Foreign key setup throwing errors for the following tables/columns:
+Foreign key constraints need to be set up for the following tables/columns:
-* PATIENT (InsProvider)
+* PATIENT (Pcp, InsProvider)

 The following tables have no sample data inserted yet:
 * PATIENT_SUGAR